 If you are uncertain if the career is for you we recommend that you take our part time Introduction to Counselling Course, a 12 hour course over 4 or 6 weeks.
 This will give you an insight into what counselling is about, the theory behind the different modalities and an overview into psychodynamic skills.
-There are no assignments set for this course and we run one per month across different locations currently in St Albans, Luton, Bedford, Welwyn Garden City and Watford.
+There are no assignments set for this course and we run the course across different locations including online in St Albans, Luton, Bedford, Welwyn Garden City and Watford.
 Please complete the form to find out more.

-This is an excellent course to begin building your listening and conversational skills.
+This is an excellent course to begin building your active listening and communication skills.
 For further information and to book on to the Introduction to Counselling course, please click here.

 (You do not have to have completed the Introduction Course before you start the Foundation Course but it is recommended.)

 Once you have qualified as a counsellor or psychotherapist, there are various opportunities open to you.
 You may choose to work privately or voluntarily or within the NHS or an educational setting.